Step 2 — Definition of Variable Types

 Usage

-- To select a variable, click on the variable header or click anywhere inside the column in the Data panel.
+- To select a variable, click the variable header or click anywhere inside the column in the Data panel.

 Discrete